CodebenderCate/CodebenderCate/README.md

 - My giant, fluffy, Maine Coon [Cats](https://www.instagram.com/shadow.and.kira/)

 ### 😄 Pronouns:
-- I don't care what you call me, as long as you don't insult my Mother
+- I don't care what you call me, just don't insult my Mother

 ### ⚡ Fun facts:
 - I am great a cryptography, but due to dyscalculia I have trouble with maths.
 As a result, I compensate with recognizing pattern, which made me a very talented, accidental, unofficial OSINT investigator.